Squarespace pricing 2025: how much will it cost to build a website?

 I could create a range of email marketing campaigns, from seasonal messages to targeted discounts.
 Source: Startups.co.uk

-Squarespace’s Business plan costs £17 per month (billed annually) or £24 per month (billed monthly), and it’s a real step up from the cheaper Personal plan.
+Squarespace’s Core plan costs £17 per month (billed annually) or £24 per month (billed monthly), and it’s a real step up from the cheaper Basic plan.

-The big advantage of the Business plan is the ability to sell online.
-You’ll get everything from the Personal plan, plus:
+The main advantage of the Core plan is that it offers more advanced ecommerce features and analytical tools.
+You’ll get everything from the Basic plan, plus:

 • Unlimited contributors